Russell Crowe: Australia

-Crowe left New Zealand and returned to Australia at the age of 21, intending to apply to the National Institute of Dramatic Art.
+In 1985, Crowe left New Zealand and returned to Australia when he was 21, intending to apply to the National Institute of Dramatic Art.
 He said, "I was working in a theatre show, and talked to a guy who was then the head of technical support at NIDA.
 I asked him what he thought about me spending three years at NIDA.
 He told me it'd be a waste of time.
 He said, 'You already do the things you go there to learn, and you've been doing it for most of your life, so there's nothing to teach you but bad habits.'"
 From 1986 to 1988, he was given his first professional role by director Daniel Abineri, in a New Zealand production of The Rocky Horror Show.
 He played the role of Eddie/Dr Scott.
 He repeated this performance in a further Australian production of the show, which also toured New Zealand.
 In 1987, Crowe spent six months busking when he could not find other work.
 In the 1988 Australian production of Blood Brothers, Crowe played the role of Mickey.
 He was also cast again by Daniel Abineri in the role of Johnny, in the stage musical Bad Boy Johnny and the Prophets of Doom in 1989.

 After appearing in the TV series Neighbours and Living with the Law, Crowe was cast by Faith Martin in his first film, The Crossing (1990), a small-town love triangle directed by George Ogilvie.
 Before production started, a film-student protégé of Ogilvie, Steve Wallace, hired Crowe for the 1990 film Blood Oath (aka Prisoners of the Sun), which was released a month earlier than The Crossing, although actually filmed later.
 In 1992, Crowe starred in the first episode of the second series of Police Rescue.
 Also in 1992, Crowe starred in Romper Stomper, an Australian film which followed the exploits and downfall of a racist skinhead group in blue-collar suburban Melbourne, directed by Geoffrey Wright and co-starring Jacqueline McKenzie.
 For the role, Crowe won an Australian Film Institute (AFI) award for Best Actor, following up from his Best Supporting Actor award for Proof in 1991.
-In 2015, it was reported that Crowe had applied for Australian citizenship in 2006 and again in 2013 but was rejected because he failed to fulfill the residency requirements.
-However, Australia's Immigration Department said it had no record of any such application by Crowe.

 North America

-After initial success in Australia, Crowe first starred in a Canadian production in 1993, For the Moment, before concentrating on American films.
-He co-starred with Denzel Washington in Virtuosity (the duo later appearing together in American Gangster) and with Sharon Stone in The Quick and the Dead in 1995.
-He went on to become a three-time Oscar nominee, winning the Academy Award as Best Actor in 2000 for Gladiator.
-Crowe was awarded the (Australian) Centenary Medal in 2001 for "service to Australian society and Australian film production."